em-wb/top-bookstore/README.md

 # The Odin Project - Library

-Task from <a href="https://www.theodinproject.com/lessons/node-path-javascript-library">The Odin Project</a>
+Task from <a href="https://www.theodinproject.com/lessons/node-path-javascript-classes">The Odin Project</a>

+- Update the original library project, using class instead of plain constructors.

-See the project live <a href="https://em-wb.github.io/top-library/">here</a> 👀
+See the original project live <a href="https://em-wb.github.io/top-library/">here</a> 👀

-Storage to be added later!
+(Storage to be added later)

 ---